XKNX/xknx/README.md

 [![Build Status](https://travis-ci.org/XKNX/xknx.svg?branch=master)](https://travis-ci.org/XKNX/xknx)

-A Wrapper around KNX/UDP protocol written in python.
+A Asynchronous Wrapper around KNX/UDP protocol written in python.

 The wrapper is also intended to be used as a KNX logic module, which means to connect different KNX devices and make them interact.